norulshahlam/banking-application-crud-tutorials/README.md

 </details><br>
 <li><b>Validations</b></li><br>

-We assume that this is web-service where user can enter any field and value so a lot of validation is needed.
-Although most of the time validation will be done in front-end.
+Although most of the time validation will be done in front-end, we will assume that this is web-service where user can enter any field and value so a lot of validation is needed.
+This is because user can use REST client like Postman for request and can break the application.
 Click [here](https://reflectoring.io/bean-validation-with-spring-boot/) for more information.

 <li><b>Swagger Api</b></li><br>